magpylib/magpylib/docs/_pages/user_guide/examples/examples_vis_animations.md

 ## Exporting Animations

 Animations are wonderful but can be quite difficult to export when they are needed, for example, in a presentation.
-Here we show how to create customizable *.gif animations.
+Here we show how to creat and export animations using the *.gif format.

 ### Built-in export

-The easiest way is use the Magpylib built-in command `animation_output` in the `show` function.
+The easiest way to export an animation is via the Magpylib built-in command `animation_output` in the `show` function.
 It works only with the Pyvista backend.
+The following code will create a file "test4.gif".

 ```python
 import magpylib as magpy